GLUD/trascendentAR/docs/en/setting_up_project.md

 	* Android Build Tools
 * IntelliJ IDEA or Android Studio, each one has advantages over the other.
 For this tutorial IntelliJ IDEA will be used.
 * libGDX setup app, can get it from [the official website](http://libgdx.badlogicgames.com/download.html)
 * Configuration files, where are located the ARToolKit Native Libraries and the camera configuration file.
-Download it here[]()
+Download it [here](/downloads/config_files.zip) <a href="/downloads/config_files.zip" class="icon fa-download"></a>

 ## Start libGDX setup application
 And enter the correpondent data, including Android SDK path, check the image as a guide.
 Note that only the android box is checked.
 I included freetypefont extension because I would like to add a cool tipography to my project, although it is not necessary.
 More information about this step [here](https://github.com/libgdx/libgdx/wiki/Project-Setup-Gradle)